 The state standards (Common Core Standards) provide an outline of what all students should know and be able to do in each course at each grade level.
 A curriculum spells out the plan for implementing the standards.
 The curriculum sets priorities for the content, establishes a scope and sequence, refines learning goals, suggests pacing, and identifies key resources (such as a textbook series or program) that can be used to support student learning.
 The curriculum provides a road map for teachers to navigate and guarantees consistency from classroom to classroom and school to school to assure that students, regardless of their specific teacher, get approximately the same instructional program.

 Below are the Curriculum Summaries.
-If you would like specific grade level information, please see the links to the left.
+For the Curriculum Documents, please see the links to the right for specific grade levels.

 - English Language Arts

 The Ellis Clark Regional Agriscience program at Nonnewaug High School prepares students for employment in agriculturally related fields and/or further study in collegiate level agriculture programs.
 The curriculum combines practical training with academic preparation.
 Heavy emphasis is placed on helping students develop a sense of responsibility for themselves and their community.
 Students may apply to the program during any of their years at Nonnewaug High School.

 The objectives of the Agriscience and Technology course are to provide: